Introduction: purpose and conditions

 - be added to the appropriate group in a VOMS server.

 GGUS system synchronizes its user database once per night with the VOMS servers.
 The synchronization is based on the DN string.
-Please make sure the DN of your GGUS account is the same to the one registered in VOMS.
+Please make sure the DN of your GGUS account is the same than the one registered in VOMS.

-Team ticket submission
+ALARM ticket submission

 Three fields on this form are mandatory: